What is telemetry: Understanding data collection for system optimization

 This data helps system administrators identify performance bottlenecks, plan capacity, and detect potential hardware failures before they cause outages.

 During high-traffic events (like Black Friday sales for e-commerce sites), server telemetry becomes especially critical.
-It allows teams to spot servers approaching capacity limits and scale resources accordingly to maintain service quality.
+It allows teams to spot servers approaching capacity limits and scale resources accordingly to maintain service quality, aligning closely with best practices in web server monitoring key performance indicators.

 Application telemetry